Machakos County

 Machakos County is one of the 47 counties of Kenya, which came into being as part of the devolved system of governance occasioned by the 2010 constitution of Kenya.
+It is also part of the Nairobi Metropolitan Area, the largest metropolitan area in East Africa containing 15.95 million people.
 The county's administrative headquarters are in Machakos Town, which is the largest town in the county.
-The county had a population of 1,421,932 as of 2019.
+The county had a population of 1,421,939 as of 2019.
 The county borders Nairobi and Kiambu counties to the west, Embu to the north, Kitui to the east, Makueni to the south, Kajiado to the south west, and Murang'a and Kirinyaga to the north west.